Tuesday, December 27, 2011

 Tuesday, December 6, 2011

 This is an acoustic cover of one of Mashina's older and less famous songs from 1988.
 Which is probably why I like it so much.
 Mashina released a couple of months ago, at the height of the protest, an acoustic cover of "Why politics now" (Az lama li politika achsav אז למה לי פוליטיקה עכשיו) which although written in 1990 with a reference to prime minister Shamir, hasn't stopped being relevant which is a bit sad.
-This song is also as relevant today as it was in 1988-living under threat, questioning God, facing reality but looking for optimism, etc. I think the acoustic version is great, especially the guitar duet but the original is a wonderful piece of Israeli 80's pop and it's a shame it was overlooked.
+This song is also as relevant today as it was in 1988- living under threat, questioning God, facing reality but looking for optimism, etc. I think the acoustic version is great, especially the guitar duet but the original is a wonderful piece of Israeli 80's pop and it's a shame it was overlooked.

-A girl that passes highlights her body
+A girl who passes highlights her body

 How the light blue sky has darkened, how a storm is coming in

-And to myself I ask
+And to myself, I ask

 If God banters